thespacedoctor/soxspipe/docs/source/utils/subtract_background.md

 :::{figure-md} background_iamge_blurred
 ![image-20240920135302518](../_images/image-20240920135302518.png){width=600px}

 The final image of the model background scattered light, which is then subtracted from the original data frame.
+The frame in this instance is a master flat frame.
 :::